-Role/Group Engagement Standards Youth & Family Engagement Coordinator (or equivalent) This role is a staff member identified by Lead Agency to coordinate & liaise with FCO around youth & family engagement opportunities & activities - this includes, but not limited to: • Is the identified lead for youth & family engagement at a local level • Attends monthly YFEWG calls & meaningfully contributes to the community of practice by providing feedback, input & support as needed (more on YFEWG below) Coordinates & supports local YAC & FAC (Youth Advisory Committee & Family Advisory Committee) Youth Advisory Committee (YAC) Consisting of young people accessing the Foundry centre, the YAC works to ensure the centre is for young people, by young people.
-This is done through not only elevating the youth voice to advise and inform the development of services, resources and other opportunities, but also includes the following: Embedded on the principle of reciprocity Goals are co-created Provide and offer a range of engagement activities at varying levels At minimum, 1 YAC meeting per month Terms of Reference (ToR) and Community Agreement is developed & reviewed annually Honoraria is provided to compensate members for their time & expertise Ongoing feedback loop is maintained between YAC members & Foundry centre staff and decision makers to ensure transparency and the feedback given is action orientated & impacts decision making Have 1-2 local YAC members join the OG-YAC, Foundry's provincial YAC (more below) Other tools: Sample YAC recruitment poster Family Advisory Committee (FAC) Consisting of family members/ caregivers of youth accessing the Foundry centre, the FAC ensure that at a family voice and the unique needs of families/caregivers is represented in all aspects of Foundry centre operations.
+Role/Group Engagement Standards This role is a staff member identified by Load Agency to coordinate & ligion Youth & Family Engagement Coordinator (or equivalent) This role is a staff member identified by Lead Agency to coordinate & liaise with FCO around youth & family engagement opportunities & activities - this includes, but not limited to: • Is the identified lead for youth & family engagement at a local level • Attends monthly YFEWG calls & meaningfully contributes to the Attends monthly YFEWG calls &amp; meaningfully contributes to the community of practice by providing feedback, input &amp; support as needed (more on YFEWG below) Coordinates &amp; supports local YAC &amp; FAC (Youth Advisory Committee &amp; Family Advisory Committee) Youth Advisory Committee (YAC) Consisting of young people accessing the Foundry centre, the YAC works to ensure the centre is for young people, by young people.
+This is done through not only elevating the youth voice to advise and inform the development of services, resources and other opportunities, but also includes the following: Embedded on the principle of reciprocity Goals are co-created Provide and offer a range of engagement activities at varying levels At minimum, 1 YAC meeting per month Terms of Reference (ToR) and Community Agreement is developed &amp; reviewed annually Honoraria is provided to compensate members for their time &amp; expertise Ongoing feedback loop is maintained between YAC members &amp; Foundry centre staff and decision makers to ensure transparency and the feedback given is action orientated &amp; impacts decision making Have 1-2 local YAC members join the OG-YAC, Foundry's provincial YAC (more below) Other tools: Sample YAC recruitment poster Family Advisory Committee (FAC) Consisting of family members/ caregivers of youth accessing the Foundry centre, the FAC ensure that at a family voice and the unique needs of families/caregivers is represented in all aspects of Foundry centre operations.